-Molecular Dynamics Simulations..
-The initial system configurations were generated using Packmol[39] by distributing all molecules randomly in a cubic box of size $10 \times 10 \times 10$ nm.
-The volume of diluent was corrected considering the equivalent volume of replacement of added TODGA, H2O and $HNO_3$ .
+Molecular Dynamics Simulations Although the final system compositions are reported in Table 1, benchmarking of the computational protocol began with examining the system size dependence for the C4 condition.
+Two different box sizes were constructed, the first $15 \times 15 \times 15$ nm and the second $10 \times 10 \times 10$ nm.
+The initial system configurations were generated using Packmol[41] by distributing all molecules randomly in the cubic box.
+The volume of diluent was corrected considering the equivalent volume of replacement of added TODGA, H2O and HNO3.
 The simulation box constitutes a representation of the organic phase and no interface was generated during equilibration.
-Subsequent molecular dynamics simulations were performed using GROMACS 2019.4.
-[40] Each system was first energy-minimized using steepest descent, then subjected to 20 ns of NPT molecular dynamics at 300 K and 1 bar using the Berendsen barostat[41] with a 2 fs time step.
-This was followed by a further 20 ns equilibration in NVT with Nose-Hoover thermostat [42] ( $\tau = 0.4 \text{ ps}^{-1}$ ), followed by 100 ns of a production run in NVT for analysis of the equilibrium properties at a sampling interval of 10 ps.
+Subsequent molecular dynamics simulations were performed using GROMACS 2019.4[42] using one of two different equilibration procedures.
+In the first equilibration procedure, the two simulation box sizes were first energy-minimized using steepest descent, then subjected to 40 ns of NPT molecular dynamics at 300 K and 1 bar using the Berendsen pressurecoupling [43] with a 2 fs time step.
+This was followed by a further 40 ns equilibration in NVT with Nosé-Hoover thermostat [44] (time constant ( $\tau$ ) = 0.4 ps).
+In the second equilibration procedure 20 ns of NPT and 20 ns of NVT were used.
+This was followed by 100 ns of a production run in NVT for analysis of the equilibrium properties at a sampling interval of 10 ps.
 A cut off of 15 Å was applied to account for the short-range electrostatic and van der Waals interactions.
-The particle mesh Ewald method [43] was employed for the long-range electrostatics interaction.
-The LINCS algorithm [44] was implemented to constrain the bond between H-atom and a bound heavy atom at its equilibrium length.
+The particle mesh Ewald method [45] was employed for the long-range electrostatics interaction.
+The LINCS algorithm [46] was implemented to constrain the bond between H-atom and a bound heavy atom at its equilibrium length.
+As demonstrated in Figure S2, the RDF between ethereal oxygen atoms for the two box sizes and equilibration procedures are nearly identical.
+Thus, to maintain reasonable computational cost only the $10 \times 10 \times 10$ nm simulation box was employed for all other system compositions, where equilibration consisted of the 20 ns of NPT and 20 ns of NVT followed by 100 ns of production run for all analyses.